aaskjer/Trivia-Game/README.md

 | **Fixed** | Every redemption bets a fixed configured amount |
 | **Free** | All redemptions play for free regardless of cost |

+The Script automatically knows which you'd picked, so no extra settings here

 ---

 # Get Started